jumpingcontent/Final_Pack/README.md

 Also, in the "finalproject" folder I've detailed my contributions to our group's final project.

 In the "issuesandassistance" folder I've detailed the issues opened/closed and assistance I've given to others in this class.

+Also, I've included material that I did for weeks 12, 13, and 15 in this folder too.